Conning Inc. Sells 122,426 Shares of Gilead Sciences, Inc. (NASDAQ:GILD)

 Conning Inc. lowered its stake in shares of Gilead Sciences, Inc. (NASDAQ:GILD – Get Rating) by 22.4% in the 4th quarter, according to the company in its most recent disclosure with the SEC.
 The firm owned 423,514 shares of the biopharmaceutical company’s stock after selling 122,426 shares during the quarter.
 Gilead Sciences makes up approximately 1.2% of Conning Inc.’s portfolio, making the stock its 25th largest holding.
 Conning Inc.’s holdings in Gilead Sciences were worth $36,300,000 as of its most recent SEC filing.

 Several other institutional investors also recently added to or reduced their stakes in GILD.
 Legacy Bridge LLC purchased a new stake in Gilead Sciences in the fourth quarter worth $30,000.
 Concord Wealth Partners purchased a new stake in Gilead Sciences in the fourth quarter worth $33,000.
-Capital Advisors Ltd. LLC increased its position in Gilead Sciences by 29.4% in the third quarter.
-Capital Advisors Ltd. LLC now owns 607 shares of the biopharmaceutical company’s stock worth $37,000 after buying an additional 138 shares during the last quarter.
-Hanseatic Management Services Inc. purchased a new stake in Gilead Sciences in the fourth quarter worth $37,000.
+Capital Advisors Ltd. LLC raised its position in shares of Gilead Sciences by 29.4% in the third quarter.
+Capital Advisors Ltd. LLC now owns 607 shares of the biopharmaceutical company’s stock valued at $37,000 after purchasing an additional 138 shares during the period.
+Hanseatic Management Services Inc. bought a new stake in shares of Gilead Sciences in the fourth quarter valued at approximately $37,000.
 Finally, EWG Elevate Inc. bought a new stake in shares of Gilead Sciences in the fourth quarter valued at approximately $45,000.
 Institutional investors own 78.72% of the company’s stock.

 Gilead Sciences Trading Down 0.5 %